openforis/sepal-doc/docs/source/cli/ofgt.rst

 REFERENCE
 #########

-M. J. Canty and A. A. Nielsen (2008), Automatic radiometric nor- malization of multitemporal satellite imagery with the iteratively re-weighted MAD transformation RSE 112(3), 1025-1036.
+M. J. Canty and A. A. Nielsen (2008), Automatic radiometric normalization of multitemporal satellite imagery with the iteratively re-weighted MAD transformation RSE 112(3), 1025-1036.

 EXAMPLE
 #######

-To automatically find changes between a landsat image from year 2000 and 2005 using a threshold of 0.85:
+To automatically find changes between a Landsat image from year 2000 and 2005 using a threshold of 0.85:

 .. code-block:: console